luciaeveberger/wizard_simulation/README.md

 This player may consistently overbid.

 2. Distribution Bettor - Passive:
-This bettor bets more passively than the aggressive better.
+This bettor bets more passively.
 If their card falls in the highest distribution of 100 with a shifting distribution per size, they will play it.
 Otherwise, they will not.
 In effect, they are more concerned with the overall score.
 For example,
 ` n=3  y = card_max - (card_max/round_*4) `
 `y = 66 `